Looking for the yummiest and best spots for ice cream in Pasadena, California?

 There hasn’t been an ice cream flavor I have not liked.
 Their ice cream is creamy yet light and not overly sweet.
 Personally, I love their triple milk.

-One thing I can assure you is that the aroma of freshly made waffle cones and other baked goods like apple pie, brownies, or cookies will lure you in from down the street.
+We can assure you that the aroma of freshly made waffle cones and other baked goods like apple pie, brownies, or cookies will lure you in from down the street.

 What to get?
 Just don’t forget a waffle cone.

 Have fun visiting all these Pasadena ice cream spots!
-I will be adding more to this list as I discover new places to eat delicious ice cream in Pasadena.
+We will add to the list as we discover new places to eat delicious ice cream in Pasadena.
 Bookmark this post to return to it later.

 How many of these ice cream spots in Pasadena have you tried?
 What is your favorite place for ice cream in Pasadena?
 I need to know!
 What is your favorite flavor?